Maui Now: November 29, 2017 Weather Forecast

 Upcountry

-Today: Scattered showers after noon.
+Today: Scattered showers.
 Mostly cloudy, with a high near 70.
-Calm wind becoming west northwest around 5 mph.
+West northwest wind around 5 mph becoming calm.
 Chance of precipitation is 30%.
-New precipitation amounts between a quarter and half of an inch possible.
+New precipitation amounts between a tenth and quarter of an inch possible.

 Tonight: Scattered showers.
 Mostly cloudy, with a low around 60.
 Calm wind becoming east southeast 5 to 8 mph after midnight.
 Chance of precipitation is 30%.
 New precipitation amounts between a half and three quarters of an inch possible.